Wonder Boy (video game): Plot

-In the far past, a caveman named Tom-Tom is attacked by the demon lord named Dracon.
-He manages to escape, but Dracon kidnaps his girlfriend, Tanya.
-Tom-Tom explores the island and avoids the Grim Reaper, who has set out under the command of Dracon to lead him to his doom.
-Along the way, he must also fight Dracon’s six advisors who wish to destroy him.
-After questing for ages, Tom-Tom confronts Dracon and saves Tanya.
-After returning home, Tom-Tom is heralded as a “Wonder Boy”.
+In the far past, a Boy is attacked by the Evil King.
+He manages to escape, but The King kidnaps his girlfriend, Tina.
+The Boy explores the island and avoids the Grim Reaper, who has set out under the command of The King to lead him to his doom.
+After questing for ages, The Boy confronts The King and saves Tina.
+After returning home, The Boy is heralded as a "Wonder Boy".

 Arcade hardware

 The game ran on Sega's proprietary System 1 hardware, based on a Z80 processor running at 4 MHz.
 Audio was provided by two 2 MHz SN76496 chips with a 4 MHz Z80 co-processor.
 The graphics were provided by a raster video unit at a resolution of 256 x 224.

 The game required a cabinet that provided a two-axis joystick and three input buttons – one to act as a start button, two as gameplay buttons.